 The science is indisputable that addiction is a chronic disease that changes the brain.
 We need to understand addiction and how it affects the brain chemistry, but where do we go from there?
 The understanding doesn’t do any good if we don’t know how to deal with it in a healthy way or how to take effective action not only for our loved ones, but for ourselves, too.

 I’ve come up with five core tips for parents and family members, based on my own victories and mistakes dealing with my son’s addiction.
-Because I don’t want the blog to be too long, I am going to divide up the tips into two blogs for the month of July.
 The first tip takes up one entire blog and the other four tips will be in the second blog of the month.

 This is guidance I wish I had early on in my son’s struggle, instead of desperately trying to sober him up on my own.
 I was in over my head and didn’t understand the disease of addiction.
 I was too embarrassed, guilt-ridden, and ashamed to ask for help.
 Maybe Cody would still be here if I had been more open to guidance and asked for help sooner.
 I will never know the answer for sure, but it helps me to pass along the guidance to those who need it like I did.
 I swear I could write a book on this topic alone.

 TIP #1.
 Practice self-care and seek outside support right away.

 Without a doubt, this is the single most important tip, deserves the most attention, and gets the most resistance from family members.
 Addiction is a family disease and is three-fold – physical, mental, and spiritual.
 Many of us have neglected our health on all three fronts.
 It takes a firm commitment to make our own well-being a priority.
 Each of us who faces addiction is deserving of the love, care, and attention we so freely give others, even if their needs have to wait once in a while.